-Times provided in Pacific Time zone
+Times provided in Pacific Time Zone

-9:00 - 9:20 AGENDA ITEM 12: Improving the language of migratory bird science in Nort America COLLABORATORS & CONTACTS: Steven Albert, The Institute for Bird Populations DESCRIPTION: Several long-accepted terms are widely misused in ornithology and have led to a misperception of important concepts in the ecology of migratory birds in this hemisphere.
-The term "North America" is widely used by conservation professionals to refer to the United States and Canada, when in fact it should include all of the continent from the Arctic through Panama.
-In a similar vein, the terms "wintering" and "over-wintering", "spring migration", and "fall migration" are inappropriate for Nearctic-Neotropical migrants because they explicitly reference conditions in the temperate zone of the continent, even as most such species spend the majority of their annual cycle elsewhere, where these terms are inaccurate and unhelpful.
-Most of tropical Latin America does not experience and many do not experience spring or fall, the definition of what is winter differs greatly by region.
-In this presentation, I will discuss the pitfalls of using these terms for those working for the conservation of migratory birds, and suggest several alternatives and replacements.
+AGENDA ITEM 13: Improving the language of migratory bird science in North America

+COLLABORATORS & CONTACTS: Steven Albert, The Institute for Bird Populations

+Several long-accepted terms are widely misused in ornithology and have led to a misperception of important concepts in the ecology of migratory birds in this hemisphere.
+The term "North America" is widely used by conservation professionals to refer to the United States and Canada, when in fact it should include the entire continent from the Arctic through Panama.
+In a similar vein, the terms "wintering" and "over-wintering", "spring migration", and "fall migration" are inappropriate for Nearctic-Neotropical migrants because they explicitly reference conditions in the temperate zone of the continent, even as most such species spend most of their annual cycle elsewhere, where these terms are inaccurate and unhelpful.
+Most of tropical Latin America does not experience spring or fall, the definition of what is winter differs greatly by region.
+In this presentation, I will discuss the pitfalls of using these terms for those working for the conservation of migratory birds and suggest several alternatives and replacements.